A performance test tool shall be regarded as an intrinsic part of an IT product throughout its life-cycle.

 All Traffic handlers of a test case are configured in a Traffic Set that handles all interfaces between MBC and the tested system.

 A test case in MBC has one or more Traffic handlers configured.
 Each configured Traffic Handler has its own mix of user scenarios, application scenarios, application protocols, transport protocols, and internet protocols.

 A Traffic Set with multiple Traffic Handlers configured for different application protocols interfacing different components of a tested system enables MBC to scale to very complex workloads.

 Scaling an MBC system for generating more load also requires more physical resources to carry out a larger task.

 An MBC system has two types of servers:

 Traffic servers carrying out the work of the configured Traffic Handlers.

 An MBC system with three Monitor servers and eight Traffic servers

 In the figure above the MBC system has been expanded to three Monitor servers and eight Traffic servers.
 The Traffic servers can be shared between the Monitor servers in any configuration.

-The load capacity effect of adding Traffic servers is linear, i.e. the capacity of an additional Traffic server is equal to an existing Traffic server as long as they have the same hardware configuration.
+The effect on load capacity by adding one or more Traffic servers is linear, i.e. the capacity of each additional Traffic server is equal to each existing Traffic server as long as they have the same hardware configuration.